sjacob2019/Credit-Card-Fraud-Detection/README.md

 The objective we wanted to achieve with the use of DBSCAN and other unsupervised clustering methods was to see if there was a clear divide in the data in terms of whether a transaction was fraud or genuine.
 Additionally, with DBSCAN, we also hoped to figure out which features would help the most in terms of clustering and classification as well as finding out different methods to combat the imbalance within the dataset.

 ### Setup
-One method we utilized to deal with imbalance within the dataset was to under sample the genuine cases by a factor of 10.
-This still resulted in around 28,000 cases of genuine transactions and only 492 cases of fraud.
-Ideally, this under sampling does not affect the clustering in a significant manner, but due to the random sampling from the under-sampling step and the sensitivity of the DBSCAN algorithm to its parameters, there was sometimes a discrepancy in the clustering results.
-Another benefit of the under-sampling step for DBSCAN was that it cut down computation time for the algorithm quite heavily since there are ~90% less datapoints which results in about 10x the computation speed.
-Due to the sensitivity of the DBSCAN algorithm to parameters, this was very important since tuning the parameters often took 30+ trials to reach optimal parameters.
+One technique we use to deal with imbalance within the dataset is to undersample the genuine cases by a factor of 10.
+This still results in around 28,000 cases of genuine transactions and only 492 cases of fraud.
+Ideally, this undersampling does not affect the clustering in a significant manner, but due to the random sampling from the under-sampling step and the sensitivity of the DBSCAN algorithm to its parameters, there is sometimes a discrepancy in the clustering results.

+Another benefit of the under-sampling step for DBSCAN is that it cuts down computation time for the algorithm quite heavily since there are ~90% less datapoints which results in about 10x the computation speed.
+Due to the sensitivity of the DBSCAN algorithm to parameters, this is very important since tuning the parameters often take 30+ trials to reach optimal parameters.

 Due to the way DBSCAN functions, often times there were a large number of clusters, for example in the 50s, which evidently does not represent the data very well.
-We made some important interpretations of the clustering by assuming that the first cluster (the 0 cluster) was comprised entirely of genuine transactions and that any point outside that first cluster would be considered a fraudulent case.
-We interpreted the clustering data as such because we expected most of the genuine transactions to be relatively similar to each other while the fraudulent cases would be comprised of more anomalous cases.
+We made some important interpretations of the clustering by assuming that the first cluster (the 0 cluster) is comprised entirely of genuine transactions and that any point outside that first cluster is considered a fraudulent case.
+We interpret the clustering data as such because we expected most of the genuine transactions to be relatively similar to each other while the fraudulent cases would be comprised of more anomalous cases.
 For example, for real-life fraudulent transactions detection, often times the more anomalous and unique a transaction, the more likely it can be considered fraud.

 # Potential Results and Discussion